 The annual inflation rate in Armenia eased to 1.5 percent in July of 2020 from 1.7 percent in the previous month.
 Prices slowed mostly for food & non-alcoholic beverages (1.2 percent vs 2 percent in June) and clothing & footwear (1.8 percent vs 2 percent).
 Meantime, inflation remained steady for housing & utilities (at 1.1 percent) and education (at 3.6 percent) while transport prices continued to fall (-3.6 percent vs -3.8 percent).
 On the other hand, cost rose markedly for recreation & culture (5.5 percent vs 2.1 percent).
 On a monthly basis, consumer prices declined 2.1 percent, after falling 1.4 percent in the previous month.

-Inflation Rate in Armenia averaged 593.60 percent from 1993 until 2019, reaching an all time high of 22887.40 percent in June of 1994 and a record low of -5.52 percent in March of 1999.
+Inflation Rate in Armenia averaged 580.63 percent from 1993 until 2020, reaching an all time high of 22887.40 percent in June of 1994 and a record low of -5.52 percent in March of 1999.
 This page provides the latest reported value for - Armenia Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Armenia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020.

-Inflation Rate in Armenia is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Armenia to stand at 3.10 in 12 months time.
-In the long-term, the Armenia Inflation Rate is projected to trend around 2.50 percent in 2021 and 3.50 percent in 2020, according to our econometric models.
+Inflation Rate in Armenia is expected to be 1.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Armenia to stand at 1.80 in 12 months time.
+In the long-term, the Armenia Inflation Rate is projected to trend around 2.50 percent in 2021 and 3.50 percent in 2022, according to our econometric models.